How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 Ivermectin research on COVID-19 published to date does not look promising, according to researchers who have closely considered the evidence.

 "You have a large number of trials that have been done.
 Many of them are poorly done.
-They're too small, they're too short, they don't measure the right things," says Dr. Peter Lurie, president of the Center for Science in the Public Interest and a former associate commissioner at the FDA.
+They're too small, they're too short, they don't measure the right things," says Dr. Peter Lurie, president of the Center for Science in the Public Interest and a former associate commissioner at the Food and Drug Administration.

 And at least two influential preprints that supported the use of ivermectin were later retracted when they were found to contain flawed or fabricated data.